hbprosper/CLASHEP/README.md

 ```bash
 conda activate clashep
 ```
-You need create the environment only once, but you nust activate the desired environment whenever you create a new terminal window.
+You need create the environment only once, but you must activate the desired environment whenever you create a new terminal window.

 #### Step 2
 Install root, python, numpy, …